Obtaining J-1 Visa Status

 - Complete the Form I-901 at USCIS I-901 Fee Website.
 Be sure to write your name exactly as it appears on your I-20 form and your date of birth in month/day/year format.

 - Supply the necessary Visa, MasterCard or American Express information.
 Debit cards with the visa or MasterCard logo are also accepted.

 - Print a copy of the online receipt.

-To pay the SEVIS fee by mail or using Western Union Quick Pay, see instructions at:http://www.ice.gov/sevis/i901/wu_instr.htm
+- To pay the SEVIS fee by mail or using Western Union Quick Pay, see instructions at SEVIS I-901 Fee Payment by Western Union Quick Pay Instructions

 - Follow the U.S. Embassy/Consulate’s instructions to schedule an interview for a visa application.
-A list of Consulates and Embassies can be found at http://www.usembassy.gov/ If you are a student, be sure that it is known that you are applying for a student visa, as these applications are given priority for scheduling.
+A list of Consulates and Embassies can be found at USEmbassy.gov.
+If you are a student, be sure that it is known that you are applying for a student visa, as these applications are given priority for scheduling.
 Sometimes it is possible to request an expedited appointment because of the semester dates after first scheduling a regular appointment.
 Consulates can differ by city/country in how appointments are scheduled.

 - Pay the visa application fee by following instructions on your local U.S. Embassy/Consulate’s site.

 - Prepare and bring to your visa interview :